apache/doris-website/docs/sql-manual/sql-reference/Data-Manipulation-Statements/Manipulation/EXPORT.md

   #### Concurrent Export

   An Export job can be configured with the `parallelism` parameter to concurrently export data.
 The `parallelism` parameter specifies the number of threads to execute the `EXPORT Job`.
-Each thread is responsible for exporting a subset of the total tablets.
+When you set `"data_consistency" = "none"` , each thread is responsible for exporting a subset of the total tablets.

   The underlying execution logic of an `Export Job `is actually the `SELECT INTO OUTFILE` statement.
 Each thread specified by the `parallelism` parameter executes independent `SELECT INTO OUTFILE` statements.